 2

 • According to the spec the Pause should be enacted on block finalization and Resume should be enacted on block import.
 As the Pause is enacted on block finalization should we consider it in the next_change?
-May 23, 2022 at 14:01
+Commented May 23, 2022 at 14:01

 • Edited my response.
 I hadn't checked that the spec defined when to enact Pause/Resume.
 Enacting Pause messages on finality makes sense but it also makes the tracking considerably more complex.
 Also keep in mind that I haven't given that much thought to this yet since I don't have any plans of implementing this for now.